product-os/autumndb/README.md

 ### Data relationships

-Cards can be linked together by creating a card of type "link" that references both cards and describes their relationship.
+Contracts can be linked together by creating a contract of type "link" that references both contracts and describes their relationship.
 Relationships can be traversed when querying data using the `$$links` syntax.

 ### Caching

-Requests for individual cards by id or slug are cached, reducing DB load and improving query speed.
+Requests for individual contracts by id or slug are cached, reducing DB load and improving query speed.
 This library contains email integration functionality for use in Jellyfish.